cloudjourney-ethaniel/az104-lab-project/Phase2/nsg-and-network.md

 # NSG and Networking (Phase 2 Lab)

 This document details how I configured Azure networking components during Phase 2 of my lab, including virtual networks (VNets), subnets, and network security groups (NSGs).
 This simulates a junior cloud administrator role and is updated as I implement each step.
+Screenshots are provided in the main az104-lab-project repository.

 ---